Ty-Fitz/Feels-Trip/README.md

 The goal of this is to make a new and supported OPEN SOURCE PCB that works with the current cases used for Beater Field trip, made by Cyberjedi, as well as cases made by Glow

+Currently using STM32 controller, solder only, single layout big bar.

 ![image](https://github.com/Ty-Fitz/Fieldtrip-reboot/assets/127678239/c484dccc-efcf-4b54-8bff-8147cc7056f8)